rsapkf/rsapkf-site/src/writing/blog/current-note-taking-setup.md/index.md

 ### <a href="#summary" id="summary">#</a> Summary

 In a nutshell, most of my notes are stored in [Markdown](https://daringfireball.net/projects/markdown/syntax) files inside folders on my hard drive.
 I use [Neovim](https://github.com/neovim/neovim) and [Gedit](https://gitlab.gnome.org/GNOME/gedit) to edit these notes and [Git](https://git-scm.com/) for version control and sync.
-I share [some](https://github.com/rsapkf/42/) [of](https://github.com/rsapkf/dotfiles) [them](https://github.com/rsapkf/notes) with the world, and for private notes, I use end-to-end encrypted services: [Firefox Sync](https://support.mozilla.org/en-US/products/firefox/sync), [Standard Notes](https://github.com/standardnotes/) and [Bitwarden](https://github.com/bitwarden).
-I use [Pocket](https://getpocket.com) to save and sync links that I want to read later.
+I share [some](https://github.com/rsapkf/42/) [of](https://github.com/rsapkf/dotfiles) [them](https://github.com/rsapkf/notes) with the world, and for private notes, I use end-to-end encrypted services: [Firefox](https://www.mozilla.org/en-US/firefox/), [Standard Notes](https://github.com/standardnotes/) and [Bitwarden](https://github.com/bitwarden).
+I use [Firefox Sync](https://support.mozilla.org/en-US/products/firefox/sync) to save and sync links that I want to read later.